PX4/PX4-Devguide/en/simulation/hitl.md

 #### Using X-Plane (Fixed Wing only)

 > **Note** X-Plane is currently not recommended.
-Among other issues, the frame update rate is too slow to run the system realistically (loops running at 40-50 Hz that typically run at 250 Hz).
+Among other issues, the frame update rate is too slow to run the system realistically.

 To set up X-Plane: